 Oftentimes we celebrate the winter holidays with office parties, happy hours, dinners, family gatherings, and New Year’s toasts — and part of those celebrations include alcohol.
 Unfortunately, the holidays and excessive drinking go hand-in-hand and the festive mood can tempt people to indulge far beyond their limits.
 Alcohol doesn’t just make you feel good, it also reduces brain function and reasoning, alters judgment, and impairs motor skills and muscle coordination, which are necessary when operating a motor vehicle—a sobering fact before journeying home.

-In the U.S., more than half (55.6%) of adults aged 26 or older had a drink in the past 30 days, according to the latest National Survey on Drug Use and Health data.
-Additionally, about 1 in 4 people aged 12 or older (24.9%) were binge alcohol users in the last month.
+In the U.S., more than half (51.1%) of people aged 12 or older had a drink in the past 30 days, according to the latest National Survey on Drug Use and Health (NSDUH) data.
+Of those alcohol users, 48.0%, or 67.1 million, are binge alcohol users.

 Binge drinking, the most common form of excessive alcohol use, is defined by the Centers for Disease Control and Prevention (CDC) as consuming a specific number of drinks on a single occasion.
 For women, that number is 4 drinks and for men it’s 5 drinks.
 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) is more specific, defining binge drinking as “a pattern of drinking that brings a person’s blood alcohol concentration to 0.08 grams percent or above.”
 One surprising statistic states that 1 in 6 adults binge drinks about 4 times a month, partaking in about 8 drinks per binge.

 December is National Impaired Driving Prevention Month, bringing awareness to the consequences of impaired driving, and driving under the influence and preventing motor vehicle fatalities caused by alcohol consumption.
 Almost 29 Americans die in alcohol-impaired vehicle crashes every day —that’s one person every 50 minutes according to analysis from the National Highway Traffic Safety Administration.
 In 2018, there were 10,511 people killed nationwide in drunk-driving crashes, accounting for nearly one-third of the crash fatalities that year.